 The ability to leverage technology and other patient-centric approaches to clinical trial design presents an opportunity to develop protocols that align more closely with patient preferences and expand the pool of likely participants.

 Our survey data also pointed to an important shift in patient concerns with clinical trials post-COVID-19: the concern over the potential for adverse side effects.

 While the potential for adverse side effects has historically proven to be a top consideration for patient participation in clinical trials, we now see a heightened awareness and concern over potential impacts to their health and well-being.
-Our pre-COVID-19 global Voice of the Patient survey data tells us that 33% of individuals identified potential side effects to their health as the top reason for not participating in a clinical trial.
+Our pre-COVID-19 global Voice of the Patient survey data tells us it’s a top consideration for 33% of individuals participating in clinical trials.
 Data collected during the COVID-19 pandemic shows that percentage has risen to 52% in the U.S. and 43% in the U.K.